DIN 1451: Third-party adaptations

 An extensive set of digitisations is that made by Peter Wiegel with donations requested from users under the OFL.
 This includes the regular style (Mittelschrift) in two grades for printing with less and more ink spread, and the less well-known Breitschrift.

 He also digitised the rounded DIN 16 Oblique and DIN 17 Upright Standard Typeface for Drawings using the names TGL 0-16 and 0-17, the names under which they were known in the German Democratic Republic.

+Peter Wiegel also digitised a precursor of DIN 1451 typeface named Preussische IV 44 Ausgabe 3 typeface.

 Microsoft created custom digitizations of both Mittelschrift and Engschrift versions of DIN 1451 in 2013, but this version was never released publicly.
 In 2016, a version was released as Bahnschrift, as Microsoft's first ever Open Type variable font.
 The Bahnschrift source was completely rebuilt from the ground up by Aaron Bell of Saja Typeworks and was expanded in weight, character set and manual hinting.
 It supports Latin, Cyrillic, Greek, currency symbols, and some Coptic.
 It was first included in Windows 10 version 1709, and is primarily being used as the user interface font for Xbox software.

-Ellen Luff designed the Bison typeface, inspired from the DIN 1451 typeface.

 Parachute Type Foundry also designed the PF DIN Max Variable typeface, which also based on the DIN 1451 typeface.

 American cybersecurity and data backup company, Datto, Inc. used D-DIN, a typeface which also based on the DIN 1451 typeface as their corporate typeface.
 The Sage Group enterprise software company have used a DIN-derived typeface in their logo since 1996.

 Emil Karl Bertell designed the Praktika typeface, inspired from the DIN 1451 typeface.

 Thomas Schostok designed the CA BND typeface, inspired from the DIN 1451 typeface.

 In 2023, the Berlin-based Type Foundry, Fontwerk released the Neue DIN typeface designed by Hendrik Weber, Andreas Frohloff and Olli Meier.
 Neue DIN is an interpretation of the DIN 1451 typeface and has an overall compact appearance with a range of extreme widths.
 It is variable first and provides 81 static fonts which correspond to W3C’s CSS specifications.

-Usage examples

-Font for many license plates throughout Europe, but also Africa and Asia, including:
+Since September 2025, matching italics and left-leaning italics (‘Retalic’) have been available, increasing the number of static fonts to 243.